TREX-CoE/trexio/python/README.md

 #### Additional steps needed to run a custom virtual environment in Jupyter notebooks

-If you have installed `trexio` in a virtual environemnt called, e.g. `myvenv`, but would like to use your system-wide Jupyter installation, this is also possible.
+In some cases, it may happen that the Jupyter kernels in the activated virtual environment (e.g. `myvenv`) still point to the system-wide python binaries and not to the environment ones.
+This will result in `ImportError` when importing `trexio` in the notebook cell.
+In order to avoid this, the `myvenv` has to be installed as an additional kernel.
-This requires `ipykernel` python package to be installed, which usually comes together with the Jupyter installation.
+This requires `ipykernel` python package, which usually comes together with the Jupyter installation.
 If this is not the case, run `pip install ipykernel`.
 You can install `myvenv` as a kernel by executing the following command:

 `python3 -m ipykernel install --user --name=myvenv`